ortexx/storacle/README.md

 ## How it works

 Nodes interact via the [spreadable](https://github.com/ortexx/spreadable/) mechanism.
 The file can be added to the network through any node.
 Files are saved entirely, not splitted into parts.
 After saving you get a hash of the file.
 With this hash you can later get it again, delete it or do something else.
-If possible links to files are cached, so if you work with the same file and in some other cases you will receive it immediately without re-traversing the network.
+If possible, links to files are cached so if you work with the same file and in some other cases you will receive it immediately without re-traversing the network.
 For better reliability files can be duplicated.
 How exactly you can customize yourself.
 By default, each file tends to have its copies in amount of __Math.ceil(Math.sqrt(networkSize))__.

 ## What are the limitations